 Hours: Mon-Fri 7.45am-7.15pm

-Footsteps from Villa Borghese, VOLT is an exclusive fitness center offering only high intensity training.
+Footsteps from Villa Borghese, VOLT is an exclusive fitness center offering only high intensity training (HIT).
 You’ll have 45 minutes of full body workouts to train your Strength, Endurance and Agility.
-Choose from three different types of workouts – Strength (a full body workout that strengthens your muscles), Boot Camp (exercises that burn the maximum amount of calories) or Body Weight (a combination of strength and resistance) – taking place four times per day, 6 days a week.
+Choose from three different types of workouts – Strength (a full body workout that strengthens your muscles), Boot Camp (exercises that burn the maximum amount of calories) or Body Weight (a combination of strength and resistance) – taking place four times per day, 5 days a week.
 Not sure which workout suits you best?
-Reserve your free workout, if you enjoy it you can then purchase from a variety of entrance packages.Click here to reserve your free workout
+Reserve a trial workout, if you enjoy it you can then purchase from a variety of entrance packages to try them all.

 Cool factor?
 The most innovative functional training workoutsCLICK HERE TO BOOK A WORKOUT